-9. After assigning the roles, click Save Changes.
+9. Assign the roles and click Save Changes.

 Note: Role mapping rules in the MAC authorization realm apply to both MAC-RADIUS enforcements in an 802.1X environment and SNMP-based enforcement.

 The Profiler can also work as a device attribute server for authentication.
 Wildcards ( and ?) can be used in the attribute value.